pynapple-org/pynapple/doc/user_guide/06_tuning_curves.md

 # Mutual information
 Given a set of tuning curves, you can use [`compute_mutual_information`](pynapple.process.tuning_curves.compute_mutual_information) to compute the mutual information between the activity of the neurons and the features, no matter what dimension.
+See the [Skaggs et al. (1992)](https://proceedings.neurips.cc/paper/1992/hash/5dd9db5e033da9c6fb5ba83c7a7ebea9-Abstract.html) paper for more information on what mutual information computes.

 ```{code-cell} ipython3
 MI = nap.compute_mutual_information(tuning_curves_1d)
 MI